ut-hash/first_node_project/README.md

 'npm install' is the command that is used to download all the dependencies listed in package.json file under node_modules folder.

 If you want to install a specific dependency in the project, you can use npm install {project name}.
 This will add a entry in the dependecies section inside package.json and download the dependency in the node_modules folder.

+If you want to add only development dependency then use below command.
+'npm install {package} --save-dev'.
+This will download the project under node_modules folder and adds the development dependencies with version in the package.json